Charged Vector Inflation: The Setup and Background Dynamics

-In this Section we introduce our model in which we extend the model of anisotropic inflation to the setup which can support isotropic FRW solution.
+In this Section we introduce our setup in which we extend the model of anisotropic inflation to the setup which can support isotropic FRW solution.
 A realization of this was studied in \cite{Yamamoto:2012sq, Funakoshi:2012ym} in which the model contains a triplet of $U(1)$ gauge fields with an additional global internal $O(3)$ symmetry.
 The internal $O(3)$ symmetry allows one to obtain isotropic FRW solution \cite{Emami:2016ldl}.
-In this work, we extend the setup of \cite{Yamamoto:2012sq, Funakoshi:2012ym} containing a triplet of $U(1)$ gauge fields which are charged under complex scalar fields.
+In this work, we extend the setup of \cite{Yamamoto:2012sq, Funakoshi:2012ym} to a model containing three complex scalar fields $\phi_{(a)}, a=1,2, 3$, charged under $U(1)_a$ gauge symmetry with gauge coupling $\e$.
 In a sense our setup is the isotropic realization of the model of anisotropic charged inflation studied in \cite{Emami1,Emami:2013bk,Chen:2014eua}.